-At the age of 15, Marian grew up in one of the most volatile environments in Zimbabwe's history- as was the nature of conflict.
+At the age of 15, Marian grew up in one of the most volatile environments in Zimbabwe's history- as was the nature of the conflict.
 It is at this tender age that Marian fell pregnant.

-Coming from a family of 9, Marian's father treated his children equally and she was taught how to build and thatch houses, pottery and how to yoke cattle.
+Coming from a family of 9, Marian's father treated his children equally and she was taught how to build and thatch houses, pottery and how yoke cattle.
 Together with her siblings, Marian would accompany her father to different farms in search of casual jobs and assist him in completing them.

-When her husband passed away in 2003, leaving her with 4 school going children and two unemployed children.
+When her husband passed away in 2003, leaving her with 4 school-going children and two unemployed children.
 In 2008, Marian relocated to Epworth, Harare with a family and lived with her aunt as she could not fend for her family in Gutu.

-Today, six of Marian's children are unemployed, only two of her daughters are married and one passed away.
+Today, six of Marian's children are unemployed, only two of her daughters are married, and one passed away.
 At her age, she now has to carry the weight of caring for her grandchildren and taking on odd cleaning jobs to do so.

-After describing a ngano, Marian shares one of her own and her laugh alone is infectious.
-Talking about Tsuro (rabbit) and Gwizo/Nhire (springhare), Marian describes the conflict we have with COVID-19 where the pandemic has courted our freedom of movement.
+After describing a ngano, Marian shares one of her own, and her laugh alone is infectious.
+Talking about Tsuro (rabbit) and Gwizo/Nhire (springhare), Marian describes the conflict we have with COVID-19, where the pandemic has courted our freedom of movement.

 [Whispering Silence] This project was made possible with support from Africalia and the Directorate-General for Development Cooperation of Belgium.